 At the Templeogue entrance, there is another playground suitable for both toddlers and older children.

 In the woods beside this playground there are several climbing frames, hammocks, a huge netted climbing pyramid and several other wooden play things along the path through the wood.

-Do you have a favourite outdoor place to go with the kids in Dublin?
-Tell us about it in the comments below.
+Have your say!
+Do you have any favourite outdoor places in Dublin to go with the kids?
+Tell us in the comments below.